shikher9/SiriusXMRadioCodeChallenge/README.md

-# SiriusXMRadioCodeChallenge
+# SiriusXM Radio Code Challenge

-SiriusXM Radio Code Challenge
+The project uses Spring webflux. use **mvn package** to build a fat jar.
+The application runs on default port 8080.